-Students may take online courses for credit recovery or original credit through platforms offered by the district such as GradPoint and OdysseyWare.
-Students enrolled in an online course will be monitored by a staff member and must do the work on a school-issued device.
-All work for online learning must be completed during the assigned period at school.
-No work will be allowed to be completed at home or on a personal device.
+Students may take online courses for credit recovery or original credit through platforms offered by the district such as Edgenuity.
+Students enrolled in an online course will be monitored by a staff member.
+For non-CTE online courses, lessons and assignments may be completed at school or home, but all tests and quizzes including pre- and post-tests MUST be completed at school in a proctored session with a staff member.
+All work for online CTE courses can only be completed during the assigned period at school.
 Students must complete their own work which includes not sharing login information or requesting or allowing another person to work on student courses.
 Student may not use any unauthorized resources to complete tests including any internet resources or websites.
 Students planning on participating in NCAA after high school must complete all instruction without testing out of any lessons.